Updated: 8/12/2022 | Chicago Travel Guide

 Adler Planetarium

-The Adler Planetarium is the United State’s first planetarium and great for those who have a love for all things space.
+The Adler Planetarium is the United State’s first planetarium and is great for those who have a love for all things space.

 See Marine Animals at the Shedd Aquarium